 Cloud computing is where software applications, processing power, data and artificial intelligence are accessed over the Internet.
 Many private individuals now regularly use an online e-mail application such as Gmail, as well as sharing photos and video on social networking sites like Facebook.
 However, these types of cloud computing activities are just the beginning.
 Indeed, it is likely that within a decade the vast majority of personal and business computing will be Internet based.

-According to IDC, spending on cloud computing will "exceed $500 billion by 2020", while Gartner have predicted that by the same year "cloud shift" will "affect more than $1 trillion in IT spending".
-Like it or loathe it, cloud computing is therefore now far more than hype.
+According to IDC, cloud computing was a $47.4bn industry in 2013, and will be worth $107bn by 2017 (IDC).
+Like it or loathe it, cloud computing is thereore far more than hype.
 In fact, I would suggest that cloud computing has now become such an unstoppable force that the only real choice for any of us is whether we want to be part of the cloud computing steamroller or the traditional computing road.

 This section of ExplainingComputers.com provides an overview of cloud computing.
 In particular it focuses on the phenomenon's characteristics, how it works in practice, and the key factors that are driving its uptake.
 You can learn more by watching my cloud computing videos or by reading my book A Brief Guide to Cloud Computing.